Keegan-Nelson/Keegan-Nelson/README.md

 - While using **frameworks** such as Spring, Flask, Bootstrap, React.

-- Currently learning how to implement **RESTful API's** in Java using Spring Boot which can later be deployed to the cloud.
+- Recently learned how to implement **RESTful API's** in Java using Spring Boot which can later be deployed to the cloud.
   - Along with using Java to read and write to the relational database PostgreSQL